 The Coordinated Grant Application utilizes an online application system, Survey Monkey Apply.
 Access to the application website requires a computer with internet capability.
 No other method of application will be accepted.
+To access Survey Monkey Apply go to https://apply-kitsap.smapply.io

-To apply: select two separate applications from the Survey Monkey Apply home page - Organization Information 2022 and Homeless Housing and Services NOFA 2022.
+To apply: select two separate applications from the Survey Monkey Apply home page - Organization Information 2024 and Homeless Housing and Services NOFA 2024.
 Both must be completed and submitted by the deadline in order to meet the application requirements for this NOFA.

-- Organization Information Application This application provides overall agency information including policies/procedures and fiscal information. - Completing (and submitting) the Organization Information Application will allow your agency to submit the Project Information application for any Coordinated Grant Application throughout the 2022 application cycle including Kitsap County and City of Bremerton CDBG and Homeless Housing Grant funds.
-Material in Applicant Information (i.e. audit, budget) may be updated for later application submissions, if needed.
-If your agency has already submitted the Organizational Information Application for a CDBG Affordable Housing RFP response for the 2020 Cycle, you do not need to submit this application a second time. - Homeless Housing and Services 2022 Application This application provides program information including the type of program, program staff information, program description, the community need and benefit from the program, and financial feasibility of the program.
+- Organization Information 2024 Application This application provides overall agency information including policies/procedures and fiscal information. - Completing (and submitting) the Organization Information Application will allow your agency to submit the Project Information application for any Coordinated Grant Application throughout the 2024 application cycle including Kitsap County and City of Bremerton CDBG and Homeless Housing Grant funds, Community Investments in Affordable Housing (CIAH), and Mental Health, Chemical Dependency and Therapeutic Court Programs (MHCDTC).
+Material in Applicant Information (i.e. audit, budget) may be updated for later application submissions, if needed. - Services Application 2024 This application provides program information including the type of program, program staff information, program description, the community need and benefit from the program, and financial feasibility of the program.
+Eligible applicants applying for this NOFA will select "Homeless Housing & Services (HHGP/AHGP)" as a preapplication identified funding source.